kata-ai/kata-platform-docs/docs/tutorial/nl-studio.md

 ![nlst-4](/images/tutorial/nl-studio/nlst-4.png)

 Now, create an entity called `intent` that with 4 labels: `order`, `askOptions`, `confirm` and `cancel`.
-Further explanation about entity is explained in [NL Studio Guideline - English](https://temankata.quip.com/qXbtAld1g8mm)
+Further explanation about entity is explained in [NL Studio Docs](https://docs.kata.ai/nl-studio/nlu/)

 ![nlst-5](/images/tutorial/nl-studio/nlst-5.png)

 ### Create Entity Type

-In this entity `type`, we will create an entity with dictionary type (further explanation about entity dictionary type is explained in [NL Studio Guideline - English](https://temankata.quip.com/qXbtAld1g8mm)).
+In this entity `type`, we will create an entity with dictionary type (further explanation about entity dictionary type is explained in [NL Studio Docs](https://docs.kata.ai/nl-studio/nlu/)).
 This entity will handle pizza type selection.
 Add new entity and fill in the data as follows

 ![nlst-6](/images/tutorial/nl-studio/nlst-6.png)